Agoric/documentation/main/glossary/README.md

 more details.

 ## Simoleons
-An imaginary currency Agoric docmentation uses in examples.
+An imaginary currency Agoric documentation uses in examples.

 ## Terms
-Contract instances have associated terms, gotten via `E(zoe).getTerms(instance)` and include the instance's assocated issuers, brands, and any custom terms.
+Contract instances have associated terms, gotten via `E(zoe).getTerms(instance)` and include the instance's associated issuers, brands, and any custom terms.
 For example, you might have a general auction contract.
 When someone instantiates it, they provide terms applicable only to this instance.
 For example, for some instances of the auction, you want the minimum bid set at $1000.
 At other instances, you'd like